Fishnfly/fishnfly.github.io/_drafts/netherlands-belgium-bulgaria.md

 Ghent and Bruges carried forward what had been established but not fully expressed in the Netherlands — cities where the past had never separated itself from the present.

+Small details carried more weight than expected.

+A stop at a local chocolatier — HD Ghent — became less about taste and more about process.
+The owner offered a simple correction: good chocolate isn’t eaten, it’s allowed to melt.
+The distinction wasn’t trivial.
+It reflected an approach shaped by attention and repetition rather than scale.

+Like the cities themselves, nothing was explained for effect.
+It was demonstrated, then left to be understood.
 Markets, churches, and streets continued in their original roles.

 Nothing had been preserved for observation.
 It had simply continued.